ljw1004/csharpspec/csharp/classes.md

 When the body of the async function terminates, the return task is moved out of the incomplete state:

 *  If the function body terminates as the result of reaching a return statement or the end of the body, any result value is recorded in the return task, which is put into a succeeded state.
-*  If the function body terminates as the result of an uncaught exception (§8.9.5) the exception is recorded in the return task which is put into a faulted state.
+*  If the function body terminates as the result of an uncaught exception ([The throw statement](statements.md#the-throw-statement)) the exception is recorded in the return task which is put into a faulted state.

 ### Evaluation of a void-returning async function